loverajoel/jstips/README.md

 ### Let’s keep in touch
 To get updates, watch the repo and follow the [Twitter account](https://twitter.com/tips_js), only one tweet will be sent per day.
 It is a deal!
+> Don't forget Star the repo, this will help to diffuse the project!

 # Tips list
 > Return back the January 1st